XRPLF/xrpl-dev-portal/content/concept-stand-alone-mode.md

 In stand-alone mode, `rippled` makes no distinction between a "closed" ledger version and a "validated" ledger version.
 (For more information about the difference, see [The Ripple Ledger Consensus Process](https://ripple.com/knowledge_center/the-ripple-ledger-consensus-process/).)

 Whenever `rippled` closes a ledger, it reorders the transactions according to a deterministic but hard-to-game algorithm.
 (This is an important part of consensus, since transactions may arrive at different parts of the network in different order.)
-When using `rippled` in stand-alone mode, you should manually advance the ledger before submitting a transaction that depends on the result of a previous transaction.
-Otherwise, the second transaction might be executed before the first transaction when you manually advance the ledger. **Note:** You can safely submit multiple transactions from a single address to a single ledger, because `rippled` sorts transactions from the same address in ascending order by `Sequence` number.
+When using `rippled` in stand-alone mode, you should manually advance the ledger before submitting a transaction that depends on the result of a transaction from a different address.
+Otherwise, the two transactions might be executed in reverse order when the ledger is closed. **Note:** You can safely submit multiple transactions from a single address to a single ledger, because `rippled` sorts transactions from the same address in ascending order by [`Sequence` number](reference-transaction-format.html#common-fields).